-Here are frequently asked questions concerning and terminology Solar Energy.
+Here are FAQs concerning and terminology Solar Energy.
 RevoluSun’s solar energy leaders are excited to help home and business owners learn more about how high-performance solar panels work — and how they save you money in the long run.

 Is my home eligible for solar electricity?

-Some solar companies claim that only 15% of homes in Massachusetts are eligible for solar, but the truth is that the majority of homes in Massachusetts communities will qualify.
+Some solar companies claim that only 15% of homes in Massachusetts are eligible for solar, but the truth is that the majority of homes will qualify.
 Find out if your home meets the requirements for solar energy in Massachusetts by scheduling a Free Home Energy Analysis.

 Do solar panels increase my home value?